evolution-linux/evolution-docs/src/config/security/apparmor.md

 AppArmor is a mandatory access control mechanism (like SELinux).
 It can constrain programs based on pre-defined or generated policy definitions.

-Void ships with some default profiles for several services, such as `dhcpcd` and `wpa_supplicant`.
+EvolutionOS ships with some default profiles for several services, such as `dhcpcd` and `wpa_supplicant`.
 Container runtimes such as LXC and podman integrate with AppArmor for better security for container payloads.